 1. If an off-campus evacuation is necessary, the School Administrator will make an announcement on the PA system.
-If the PA system is not available, the School Administrator will use other means of communication (e.g., sending messengers to deliver instructions, using two-way radios, or sending text messages using Parent Square).
+If the PA system is not available, the School Administrator will use other means of communication (e.g., sending messengers to deliver instructions, using two-way radios, or sending text messages using the Districts current notification system).
 The School Administrator should be calm, convey reassuring comments that the situation is under control, and provide clear and consistent directions.
 Below is an example of an announcement to be made by the School Administrator: